mbarkhau/lib3to6/README.md

  - PEP 584 - union operators for `dict`
  - ordered dictionary (since python 3.6)

+### Modules with Backports

-Some new libraries have backports, which warnings will point to:
+Some new modules have backports, which lib3to6 will point to:

  - typing
  - pathlib -> pathlib2